jacob187/N-PX-SEC-Downloader/README.md

   `pip install -r requirements.txt`

-- Create a .env file and add your SEC header identifier.
+- Create a .env file and add your SEC header identifier to the varaible `SEC_HEADER` and the download to the variable `NPX_DOWNLOAD_PATH`.
 See .env.example.
 - If you want to save the files in the same directory as this project, create a files directory as it is in the `.gitignore`.